openfaas/docs/docs/reference/authentication.md

 ### Basic authentication

 You can enable basic-authentication for a web-portal or an API by setting the appropriate header such as `WWW-Authenticate: Basic realm="User Visible Realm"`.
-This is the approach that the OpenFaaS gateway takes, and the OpenFaaS PRO edition comes with an OIDC integration.
+This is the approach that the OpenFaaS gateway takes, and the OpenFaaS Pro edition comes with an OIDC integration.

 Learn more: [Basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)